particle-iot/docs/src/content/notes/status-led-blinking-green-p2.md

 - If your Wi-Fi network does not support DHCP, and only uses static IP addresses, it is not possible to use the P2 or Photon 2.

 - If the Wi-Fi network restricts access to known device Ethernet MAC addresses, you'll need to determine the MAC address and give it to the network administrator.
-Put the device in listening mode (blinking dark blue) by holding down the {{system-button}} button, then use the Particle CLI command `particle serial mac`.
+Put the device in listening mode (blinking dark blue) by holding down the MODE button, then use the Particle CLI command `particle serial mac`.